-The Great Pyramid stands 137 meters (449 feet) high.
-Each side is oriented with one of the cardinal directions of the compass (north, south, east, and west).
-The Great Pyramid of Khufu is made up of two million blocks of stone, and is estimated to weigh 5.9 million tonnes.
+Each side of the Great Pyramid is oriented with one of the cardinal directions of the compass (north, south, east, and west).
+The Great Pyramid of Khufu is made up of around 2.3 million blocks of stone, and is estimated to weigh 5.75 million tonnes.

-The Pyramid of Khafre (Chephren) is situated to the southwest of the Pyramid of Khufu.
+The Pyramid of Khafre (Chephren), the second pyramid, is situated to the southwest of the Pyramid of Khufu.
 Although it appears to be taller than the Great Pyramid, as it stands on higher ground, this pyramid is actually smaller than that of Khufu.
 This pyramid was built by Khufu’s son Khafre.

-The third pyramid, the Pyramid of Menkaure (Mycerinus), which stands some 67m (220ft) high, was started by Khafre’s son Menkaure.
+The third pyramid, the Pyramid of Menkaure (Mycerinus), the smallest of all the three, which stands some 67m (220ft) high, was started by Khafre’s son Menkaure.

 In front of the Great Pyramid stands the Sphinx, a statue of a creature with the body of a lion and the head of a man.
 The Sphinx, which stands 20 meters (66 feet) high, and measures about 73.5 meters long, was probably carved over 4,500 years ago out of sandstone.

-- The Pyramids of Giza are a group of pyramids (also called the Giza Necropolis) that were constructed around 2560 BC as tombs for the Egyptian royals.
+- The Pyramids of Giza are a group of pyramids (also called the Giza Necropolis) that were constructed as tombs for the Egyptian royals.

 - The largest of the pyramids, known as the Great Pyramid of Giza, is the oldest of the Seven Wonders of the Ancient World.